Our Founder's Kit List for Winter Rides

 Factor 02 Disc

-Been riding a Factor 02 for 3 years now.
+Been riding a Factor 02 for three years now.
 Phenomenal bikes that can do everything.
 Alpine climbs, crit races, pan flat peloton rides… this bike is fast, light and has a geometry to attack descents with confidence.
 I can’t wait to try out the disc brakes on my next trip to Europe.